0xScorpio/Ethical-Hacking/Active-Directory/Initial-Attack-Vectors/IPv6-Poisoning-MITM6.md

 ```bash
 sudo mitm6 -d DOMAIN.local
 ```
+> [!NOTE]
 *Of course, this attack must be run on the internal network.
 From my experience as a penetration tester, if you started the pen-test externally, then using eth0 (or whatever you local network interface is) will be fine.
 However, if you've been given a VPN to start you pen-test directly from an internal instance, then make sure to switch the interface flag to your VPN interface: ` -i tun0 `, for example.*

 And that's literally it!
 For the most part, we're waiting for an event to occur.
 Events could be a user or admin logging into their device, rebooting their machine, accessing a file share, etc. Any network event that occurs will allow us to grab the NTLM hash and relay it over.

-*NOTE!
+> [!NOTE]
 Make sure to run this in small sprints of 5-10 minutes - else it could case network outages.
 Remember, we're impersonating the DNS server, so there's a chance that we can break the synchronization between our rogue DNS and the actual dedicated DNS server within the client environment... unless for some reason your end-goal is denial-of-service.*

 ## Results
 Let's create a scenario of an administrator logging into their laptop within the network.